rocketacademy/sarah-classic/README.md

-# 🚀 Course Overview
+# 🚀 Welcome to Sarah Classic Programme

-## Welcome to Sarah Classic Programme\Software Development: Coding Fundamentals!
+## Software Development - Coding Fundamentals!

 The Sarah Classic Programme Software Development is based on Rocket Academy's popular **Coding Fundamentals** intro course in software programming, also known as coding.
 You will learn basic coding syntax and concepts through building simple programs.